-The LDS view of word terrestrial as relating to the future does not agree with its true meaning.
-The word TERRESTRIAL as used throughout the New Testament, simply means 'earthly', and in II Cor.
-5:1-4 the Greek word for terrestrial (epigeios) was translated as "earthly" (verse 1): "For we know that if our earthly (terrestrial) house of this tabernacle (i.e our present body) were dissolved, we have a building of God, an house not made with hands, eternal in the heavens.
+The LDS view of the word terrestrial as relating to the future does not agree with its true meaning.
+The word TERRESTRIAL (Greek, epigeios) as used throughout the New Testament, simply means 'earthly', and in II Cor.
+5:1-4 it was translated as "earthly" (verse 1): "For we know that if our earthly (terrestrial) house of this tabernacle (i.e our present body) were dissolved, we have a building of God, an house not made with hands, eternal in the heavens.
 It goes on to speak of wanting to be clothed with our new body in heaven.
 Now think what it is saying.
 My terrestrial body has to be dissolved before I get a new one in heaven.
 In other words, there will be no terrestrial bodies in heaven because my terrestrial body is my PRESENT, earthly one!

-Note that D & C 20:9, 27:5 refers to the Book of Mormon as the FULLNESS of the gospel.
+Note that D & C 20:9 and 27:5 refer to the Book of Mormon as the FULLNESS of the gospel.
 This makes "3 heavens" a significant omission!

 DOCTRINE AND COVENANTS

 D & C 76, 88 and 131 are the only places that teach the three heavens theory.
 But D & C 88 was a part of a larger revelation, a major part of which was proven to be false.
 Church History, Vol. 2, pp. 380-381.
 See #15 at prophecies.htm